 11. Are wolves protected by law in Washington?

-Washington’s small but recovering population of wolves is considered highly endangered.
+Washington’s small but recovering population of wolves are listed as Endangered by the state.
 Congress in February 2011 delisted Northern Rockies wolves, removing federal protections under the Endangered Species Act (ESA).
 This affects the wolves in the eastern third of Washington approximately east of Highway 97 and the north-south Columbia River (for example, the Diamond and Salmo packs), which are considered part of the Northern Rockies wolf distinct population.
-The wolves in the Cascades were not delisted; they remain endangered species, protected by federal (and state) law.
+The wolves in the Cascades were not delisted; they remain Endangered species, protected by federal (and state) law.

 12. What is Washington State's "Wolf Conservation and Management Plan" and why is it important?

 A management plan is needed because wolves are naturally recolonizing Washington from neighboring states and Canadian province of British Columbia.
 Loss of federal Endangered species designation for wolves in eastern Washington means that the state is responsible for managing them; the plan is also required under state Endangered species law.
 The WDFW developed a wolf plan, working with help of a governor-appointed of stakeholders (the Wolf Working Group, including Conservation Northwest) to create strategies to achieve wolf population recovery, address and reduce conflicts with livestock, and maintain healthy deer and elk populations.
 The final Washington wolf plan was adopted in December 2011.
 It can be viewed online here.